 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.

 - Deposit funds.
 Log into your broker account and select the option to deposit funds.
 Depending on your broker you’ll have a variety of payment options available; most brokers accept bank transfers and debit card payments, but not all accept e-wallets such as PayPal.
 Select your preferred payment method and deposit the amount of money you wish to invest in FedEx shares.

 - Place an order for FDX stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for FedEx’s ticker symbol (FDX) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Search for FedEx’s ticker symbol (FDX) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the amount of shares you wish to own and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your FedEx shares will be listed in your account.
 Congratulations, you’ve just bought shares in FedEx.

 FedEx is a logistics and parcel delivery company.
 Formed in 1971, it’s now so deeply embedded in global trade that analysts use the health of its business as an indicator for the performance of the overall economy.

 The big two in US parcel delivery are FedEx and UPS.
 While the former is the smaller of the two, competition is fierce.
 With demand for home deliveries higher than ever, they have engaged in a logistical arms race, extending hours and cutting margins to attract customers.

 You might want to invest as a way to buy into logistics.
 It seems unlikely demand for home delivery is going to go away, and FedEx is one of the best ways into the industry.
 You just have to decide whether it or UPS represents the best value.